 Blow the Trumpet states the following:

-"Consider what this statement is actually saying about the True God and His great Sabbath Law.
-According to UCG wisdom, the True God forbids what is being done at restaurants every Sabbath, but permits His people to help finance the very act He forbids, That's right, FINANCE!
-Because restaurants are sustained by the revenue they generate from the sale of their products.
-That revenue comes from consumers like those in God's Church who purchase them.
-Can you say 'HYPOCRACY'?"
+"Consider what the UCG is actually saying about the True God and His great Sabbath Law.
+According to their wisdom, the Almighty forbids what is being done at restaurants every Sabbath, but permits His people to proactively solicit the very act He forbids.
+Can you say "HYPOCRACY’?”

-Public transportation revenue also comes from those in God's Church, though the Blow the Trumpet paper understands this to be permissible on the Sabbath.
+Public transportation is sometimes sought out by those in God's Church as well, though the Blow the Trumpet paper understands this to be permissible on the Sabbath.
 Is that hypocritical?

 Sincerely,